2020 High Performance Swim Camp Series

 FEBRUARY 15: STARTS & UNDERWATERS

 The start is your swimmer’s opportunity to cover as much ground as possible in a very short period of time with great efficiency and momentum heading into the streamline and breakout.
 There are countless intricacies to performing a start, and it will only improve with practice.
-Three-time Olympian Glenn Snyders and Keri Hehn have spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.
+World Championship Swimmer Keri Hehn has spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!